-Tuition is $50 per credit hour and scholarships are available to students who qualify for the Federal Free and Reduced Price Lunch Program.
+- Tuition is $55 per credit hour and scholarships are available to students who qualify for the Federal Free and Reduced Price Lunch Program.

-Students will need to purchase textbooks.
+- Students will need to purchase textbooks.
 (Textbook Information TBA)

-For more information about our online courses, please contact Hudson Valley's Office of School Programs at (518) 629-8164.
+- For more information about our online courses, please contact Hudson Valley's Office of School Programs at (518) 629-8164.

 - Students outside of Rensselaer County must fill out an application form, have it notarized, and submit it to their county clerk who will issue the official residency certificate.